Cyprus Road Trip

 Cyprus By Car

-After our tour of the Balkans, we were determined it should be possible to find and enjoy warmer weather, despite the fact that we were traveling in early December.
+After our tour of the Balkans, we were determined that it should be possible to find and enjoy warmer weather, even though we were traveling in early December.

-We contemplated Israel and Jordan and did a fair amount of research before calling this plan off.
-A combination of travel budget and available time were our main concerns.
+We considered Israel and Jordan and did a fair amount of research before canceling this plan.
+Our main concerns were the travel budget and available time.

 The quiet streets of Paphos in southwest Cyprus

 Back to the drawing board.
 Cyprus had been on our radar a few times as a possible destination.
-An island sun destination with affordable flights from Europe.
+It is an island sun destination, and flights are fairly easy to find.

-We came up with a plan which had us landing in Larnaca in the southeast, then driving across the Island to Paphos, in the southwest, where we would stay put for five of our six nights in Cyprus.
+We devised a plan that involved landing in Larnaca in the southeast and driving across the Island to Paphos in the southwest, where we would stay for five of our six nights in Cyprus.

 Cyprus by car.
 The Troodos Mountains.